Attracting the attention of homeowners and prospective buyers should be the primary focus for agents across the country.

 6. The business card isn't dead

-Although a business card may be a traditional real estate marketing strategy, it's far from being dead in the water.
+Although a business card may be a traditional real estate marketing effort, it's far from being dead in the water.

 Social media and online marketing may have taken precedence over more traditional marketing options like a direct mail campaign.

 However, there's still room for some of the old tried and tested techniques, and handing out well-designed business cards at every opportunity is one of them.